3 Ways to Deal with your Inner Critic and Show More Confidence at Work (Name it, Tame it and Reframe it)

-In my coaching practice, I’ve used a powerful metaphor exercise I adopted from David Rock and Linda Page’s Coaching with the Brain in Mind.
+In my coaching practice, I’ve used a powerful metaphor exercise I adapted from David Rock and Linda Page’s Coaching with the Brain in Mind.
 I summarize it as, “Name it, Tame it and Reframe it.”

 Mary-Jane experienced occasional minor anxiety in certain situations at work.
 When meeting with or presenting to clients, her voice would become shaky.
 She found it challenging to find the right words to effectively communicate.
-Before these meetings she feared she would “mess up.”
+Before these meetings, she feared she would “mess up.”
 In Mary-Jane’s mind, others’ perceptions of these shortcomings could prevent her chances at future promotions.
 She agreed to try to shift her thinking using the metaphor exercise.

 Next, I ask her how she would change the image.
 She immediately asks herself, “why do I assume someone will be disappointed in me?” and concludes, “I carry it around with me every day.”

-What is it that you carry around with you every day, I ask.
+What is it that you carry around with you every day, I ask?
 Her eyes widened with awareness.
-“It’s a stick and handkerchief, like a cartoon hobo would carry!”
+“It’s a stick and handkerchief like a cartoon hobo would carry!”
 She describes it as a small cloth sack filled with something like five to 10 pounds of dense sand.
 She named it a “bundle of negativity.”

 Finally, I ask Mary-Jane how the way she changed the image might apply to the situation of feeling she will mess up in these situations.
 She further develops the imagery to recognize her need to remove this bundle of negative energy.
 Once removed, she reframes it as something she can easily set down on the floor before she goes into a meeting.
 It puts her on a “level playing field,” allowing her to go in with a clean slate, concluding, “it’s ridiculous how it has weighed me down for so long.”